 Prerequisite: MKT 245 or consent of instructor.
-(Formerly BUS 217)

-MKT 240 Advanced Sales Skills (3-0)

-This course is designed to further develop and refine sales skills established in previous course work and/or on-the-job experience.
+MKT 240 Advanced Sales Skills (3-0) Develops and refines sales skills established in previous course work and/or on-the-job experience.
 Through role playing and simulated sales presentations, opportunities will be offered to apply specific selling skills to various situations and product categories.

-MKT 245 Principles of Marketing (3-0)
+Prerequisite: MKT 140 or consent of coordinator.

-Principles and methods involved in distribution of goods and services.
+MKT 245 Principles of Marketing (3-0) Principles and methods involved in distribution of goods and services.
 Role and functions of marketing institutions in business system.
 Product, price, promotion, and distribution channel policies.